MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

   <details>
   <summary><b>Access SQL database in Azure Function</b></summary>

   Use `tedious` library to access SQL and use `DefaultTediousConnectionConfiguration` that manages authentication.
-  Apart from `tedious`, you can also compose connection config of other SQL libraries based on the result of `sqlConnectionConfig.getConfig()`.
+You can also compose connection config of other SQL libraries based on the result of `sqlConnectionConfig.getConfig()`.

   1. Set the connection configuration.